izumiando/transparent-news-browser/README.md

 # transparent-news-browser
+DISCLAIMER!!!
+This project is still a work in progress!!

 ## The Inspiration
 Whenever people ask me, "what are your travel tips for Tokyo?" my answer has always been "always Google restaurants in Japanese."
 I realized this advice holds true for any information that is influenced by geography or culture; if you want to have a local's perspective you have to look for information in the local language.